SecretFoundation/docs/docs/dev/learn-by-doing-tutorial1.md

 ### `init` function

-In `state.rs` we have said that `max_size` will be stored as a `u16` type, which means that highest maximum reminder size is 65535 bytes.
+In `state.rs` we have said that `max_size` will be stored as a `u16` type, which means that the highest maximum reminder size is 65535 bytes.
 If the `i32` value for `max_size` sent in `InitMsg` is outside of those bounds we need to throw an error.
 We can create a helper function to test that by adding the following cose, which will cause our `init` function to return a `StdError` with an informative error message to the client if `max_size` is out of bounds:

 ```rust
 pub fn init<S: Storage, A: Api, Q: Querier>(